Fmstrat/diy-ipmi/README.md

 You should now be able to access the IPMI console at `http://<RaspberryPi3IP>/`.
 From here you can set up SSL and port forwarding to the device as your situation requires.

+## Tips
+- If you're using this on a Linux headless machine that's not running X11, it's easier to read the console if things are nice and big.
+Disabling the video driver is an easy way to accomplish this as it will just default to a generic NTSC or PAL signal.
+For instance, with an nVidia card, you could follow these directoins: https://askubuntu.com/questions/481414/install-nvidia-driver-instead-of-nouveau

 ## Troubleshooting

 If you're not getting video, here are some troubleshooting methods: